xvik/dropwizard-guicey/README.md

 All beans must be created by guice and only beans annotated with `@HK2Managed` must be instantiated by HK.

 Bundle may be used in tests.
 For example using `guicey.bundles` property (see bundles lookup below).

+May be enabled by `.strictScopeControl()' shortcut method.

+##### Diagnostic bundle

+Bundle renders collected guicey diagnostic information (see below): [example output](https://github.com/xvik/dropwizard-guicey/wiki/Diagnostic-info#example-output).

+Output is highly configurable, use: `DiagnosticBundle.builder()` to configure reporting (if required).

+Bundle may be registered with bundle lookup mechanism: for example, using `guicey.bundles` property (see bundles lookup below).

+May be enabled by `.printDiagnosticInfo()' shortcut method.

 ##### Dropwizard bundles unification